Batch Run

 Note: Any looping variables are not deleted when there is an error.
 This allows you to popup the task that is giving the error.

-If you want to delete all the variables, click on Clear variables.
+If you want to delete all the variables, click on Clear variables (only the app and batch variables will be kept).

 • A right-click on an element, plus the Add/remove breakpoint action, or a click at the left of the element allows setting a breakpoint.
 A red circle is displayed to indicate that breakpoint.